About the Real Estate Pre-Licensing Program

 at Ohio Business College

-The Ohio Business College Pre-Licensing course is ideal for beginners with no previous real estate knowledge.
-Your instructor will cover many topics during the fast-paced course that you can expect to find on the state exam.
+The Ohio Business College Pre-Licensing certificate course is ideal for beginners with no previous real estate knowledge.
+Your school instructor will cover many topics during the fast-paced course that you can expect to find on the state exam.
 Below are examples of real estate pre-licensing coursework.

 - Appraisal: Before a property can go on the market, it requires an appraisal to determine its value.
 A neutral third party must complete the appraisal to eliminate bias from either seller or buyer.

 - Customer Service: Professional communication skills, tact, empathy, sales skills, and strong business acumen are just some customer service skills you need as a real estate professional.

 - Finance: Real estate agents and brokers must understand financing options and explain them in a way that clients can understand.
 Clients depend on professionals representing them to help them choose the most advantageous financing in a real estate transaction.

 - Law: Real estate is a highly regulated industry that requires deep knowledge of law at all levels of government.
 Client confidentiality is just one example.